 Do you think it costs a lot to stage your home?
 When it comes to selling a home, appearance is everything.
 Home staging can make all the difference.
-Most home sellers think they have to break the bank to stage their homes; this isn’t the case.
+Most home sellers think they have to break the bank to stage their homes, but this isn’t the case.
 It is possible to stage a home for free.

 Clean Everything Thoroughly

 Have you ever wondered why hotels are always so warm and welcoming?
 It’s because everything is cleaned regularly to appeal to customers daily.
 When cleaning your home, focus on making it as clean as a hotel.
 Dust, vacuum, mop, and wash everything—even the pets.